 - Holds public officials accountable: Creates a nonpartisan ethics commission to receive and investigate ethics complaints, set ethics rules, and provide ethics training programs.

-Click here for the full text of the amendment.
+Click here for the full text of Article XIV.